 15. The Grand Canal Way - Dublin into the midlands

-Dubliners will be well familiar with walking parts of the canal but not everybody knows that you can following it for miles into the midlands.
+Dubliners will be well familiar with walking parts of the canal but not everybody knows that you can actually follow it for miles into the midlands.
 Great cycling options too and walking back into the city after getting dropped off as far out as you can manage is a wonderful experience.

 16. Slieve Snaght - Donegal